Etosha Cave

 Etosha R. Cave is an American mechanical engineer based in Berkeley, California.
 She is the co-founder and Chief Scientific Officer of Twelve, a startup that recycles carbon dioxide.

 Early life and education

 Cave grew up in Houston, Texas, where she became interested in recycling oil and gas.
 During high school she joined the National Society of Black Engineers (NSBE).
 She studied at Olin College, and was in the first graduating year in 2006.
 She held a NSBE Scholarship.
-After graduating, she worked at the McMurdo Station, where she serviced HVAC systems and built the laser diode for future NASA missions.
+After graduating, she worked at the McMurdo Station, where she serviced HVAC systems and tested open path laser diode spectrometer for future NASA Rover Mission.
 Eventually Cave returned to her studies, and started a doctoral program at Stanford University working under the supervision of Thomas F. Jaramillo.
 During her PhD she worked on electrochemical approaches that could be used to convert carbon dioxide and water into useful plastics and household cleaners.
 She built a gas analysis system that could determine the composition of electrochemical reactions in realtime and earned her PhD in 2015.